East Fife Central Railway: Collieries inland

 The area of land inland from the coast at Methil and Leven, known as the Riggin o Fife, had also been the scene of coal extraction in the past, but its remoteness from the harbours and the poor roads made the work unprofitable.
-Nonetheless the wealth of the East Fife coalfield encouraged prospecting, and reports were obtained assuring a good seam of coal at Lochty, about five miles north west of Anstruther: a 40-inch seam of good quality coal at 10 fathoms.
+Nonetheless, the wealth of the East Fife coalfield encouraged prospecting, and reports were obtained assuring a good seam of coal at Lochty, about five miles north west of Anstruther: a 40-inch seam of good quality coal at 10 fathoms.
 A railway was essential to the exploitation of the mineral, and a meeting was held in Edinburgh on 19 October 1892 to propose it.
 As well as the coal, the agriculture of the district would benefit from a railway, and those present were positive towards paying for further surveys.
 The railway would connect with the Leven and East of Fife line (now in NBR ownership) forming a triangle of lines there, then running north east and forking to join the NBR main line north of Cupar, and through Lochty to join the Anstruther to St Andrews line near Stravithie.
 Further rich coal seams aggregating to 60 feet were said to be under the line of route.
-The Parliamentary Bill for the line, to be known as the East Fife Central Railway, was deposited in January 1893; it proposed share capital of £250,000.
+The parliamentary bill for the line, to be known as the East Fife Central Railway, was deposited in January 1893; it proposed share capital of £250,000.

-The Parliamentary process
+The parliamentary process

 Local people were broadly in favour of the proposed railway, but objections in Parliament came from two existing railways.
 The North British Railway objected on the ground, they claimed, that the district was already well served by them, and that the line would abstract from their business.
 The rival Caledonian Railway objected on the basis that the NBR was already a monopoly carrier in the district, and that they, the Caledonian, ought to have running powers on the line.

-George Bradley Wieland was the Chairman of the East Fife Central; he was a director of the North British Railway, and he had been Secretary of that company, but had resigned that office due to ill health.
+George Bradley Wieland was the chairman of the East Fife Central; he was a director of the North British Railway, and he had been secretary of that company, but had resigned that office due to ill health.
 Wieland acquired the Letham Estate, close to the proposed line, on 14 March 1892, believing there to be extensive workable coal reserves there, and he naturally would welcome a railway connection.
 As a director of the NBR he was able to intercede, and the NBR objection was lifted: the NBR would work the line for 50% of gross receipts, but a formula guaranteed 4.5% of paid up East Fife Central shares.
 The Caledonian Railway was granted running powers over the line, and the East Fife Central itself acquired running powers into St Andrews over the Anstruther and St Andrews Railway.

-The East Fife Central Railway act of authorisation was given the Royal Assent on 24 August 1893.
-G B Wieland was confirmed as Chairman of the Company.
+The East Fife Central Railway Act 1893 (56 & 57 Vict. c. cxcvi) was given royal assent on 24 August 1893.
+G. B. Wieland was confirmed as chairman of the company.